• Recipes

 • 200 grams leek [sliced into thin rings/larger pieces sliced into thin half moons/crescent shapes]

-• 1 teaspoon marmite [vegetable extract] [can replace with miso paste if preferred]
+• 1 teaspoon marmite [yeast extract] [can replace with miso paste if preferred, or Tamari soy sauce is gluten-free required]

 • 3 litres vegetable stock [hot] [use a vegan 'beef' flavour stock if available, and use a gluten-free stock if necessary]